NomicFoundation/hardhat/docs/tutorial/04_writing-and-compiling-contracts.md

 - There is a fixed total supply of tokens that can't be changed.
 - The entire supply is assigned to the address that deploys the contract.
+- The first user to ask for an initial stake receives a thousand tokens from the owner (this makes it easier to check the token software).
 - Anyone can receive tokens.
 - Anyone with at least one token can transfer tokens.
 - The token is non-divisible.
 You can transfer 1, 2, 3 or 37 tokens but not 2.5.